Purpose

 Crash Zone Sensor Removal/Installation [Standard Deployment Control System]

-Curtain Air Bag Module Removal/Installation [Standard Deployment Control System]Front Fog Light Bulb Removal/Installation
+Curtain Air Bag Module Removal/Installation [Standard Deployment Control System]Glove Compartment Removal/Installation

-4. Rotate the front fog light bulb in the direction of the arrow (1) shown in
+2. Pull the stay damper in the direction of the arrow (2) shown in the figure

 CAUTION: